section-engineering-education/engineering-education/content/articles/using-logistic-regression-in-pytorch-to-identify-handwritten-digits/index.md

 - [Conclusion](#conclusion)

 ### Library functions and objects
-Importing Library functions and objects into your code is necessary once your installation is complete.
+Importing library functions and objects into your code is necessary once your installation is complete.
 Here are the functions and objects to import:

-- The **torch.nn** module: Contains code for the required model.
+- The **torch.nn** module: Contains code thatwe will be using in our model.
 - The **torchvision.datasets**: Includes MNIST dataset of handwritten digits that we shall be using here.
-- The **torchvision.transforms**: We shall be using it here to tt from images to PyTorch tensors.
+- The **torchvision.transforms**: We shall be using it to transform from images to PyTorch tensors.
 - The **torch.autograd**: This will be used to define our tensors.

 Type the code below to import the library functions and objects;